 The Internet of Things (IoT) is one of the hottest topics in technology innovation right now.
-But what is the Internet of Things?
+But what is it?
+You’ve come to the right place; here’s the Internet of Things explained.

 At its most basic, it’s the idea of devices that have technologies embedded in them to connect to the web wirelessly – so using cloud computing.
 The obvious example is your smart phone, which is part of the IoT.
 But the potential for IoT technology goes way beyond your phone and laptop.